All States/Idaho/Lewiston/General Contracting

 Peak Season

-April through October - construction season limited by harsh winters
+April through September - construction season driven by weather and building permit activity

 Market estimate